jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Artifacts, locations, and other physical things may be infused with soul material.
 The effects of this infusion differ based on the nature of the soul material used and the techniques involved.
 The below list is not exhaustive, but provides an overview of common forms of soul infusion.
 Note the frequent use of the term "jar" as a non-living material which is used to house a soul.
 It can refer to a literal jar, but also frequently refers to other kinds of objects like gems and ornamental boxes.
 The term jar is used in the same manner in the Artificial Monsters and Undead sections of the sourcebook.

 *   **Yellow Soul Bound Artifacts:** _Requires a living creature._ The most common way to enchant artifacts with powerful magical properties is through the sacrifice of a living thing.
 The Imperial Cult does not forbid the use of animals for this purpose.
 The process typically involves killing an animal and trapping its soul in a jar, which is affixed to the artifact the enchanter seeks to enhance.
 *   **Green Soul Bound Artifacts:** _Requires a living creature._ Much more powerful enchantments are possible through the use of a green soul, instead of a yellow one.
-However, the transmigration cycle is sacred, and using green souls for enchanting is strictly forbidden.
+However, the transmigration cycle is sacred to the Imperial Cult, and using green souls for enchanting is strictly forbidden.
 The act of binding a green soul is considered an offense punishable by death, equal in gravity to Archon worship.
 By the same process as enchanting with yellow souls, a sentient mortal must typically be killed and the mortal's soul must be trapped in a jar.
 The Magellian Empire knew of how to harvest a green soul without killing the body, by immediately replacing it with a yellow soul.
 Either way, the jar then enhances the artifact the enchanter seeks to enhance.
 Furthermore, the artifact itself obtains the sentience of the green soul, although it may or may not be able to communicate with its wielder.
 Even if the ritual initially appears free of Cthonic corruption, souls bound in such a manner will inevitably become corrupted by the Archon Igedeng and take on Cthonic influence.
 *   **Yellow Soul Bound Locations:** _Requires a living creature._ A location may be enchanted with various magical properties.
 Again, the animal is killed and its soul is trapped in a jar.
 The jar is affixed to the physical location the enchanter seeks to imbue with a magical property.
 *   **Blue Enchanted Artifacts & Locations:** _Does not require a living creature._ Ardents and Devouts can imbue blue soul material into a physical object or location, granting it the power to repel Cthonians.
 This is a very difficult process for all mediums except silver, which readily absorbs blue soul material.
 The use of a jar is not required, and instead the silver directly absorbs blue soul material.
 *   **Red Enchanted Artifacts & Location:** _Does not require a living creature._ Various forces of Cthonia can imbue red soul material into a physical object or location, granting it destructive and corrupting powers.
 The use of a jar is not required, and instead the medium directly absorbs red soul material.